BloomTech-Labs/labs-spa-starter/src/components/FormComponent/README.md

 ### PropTypes

-- For more information on PropTypes you can checkout [React's documentation here](https://reactjs.org/docs/typechecking-with-proptypes.html)
+- For more information on PropTypes you can checkout [the React documentation on Prop Types here](https://reactjs.org/docs/typechecking-with-proptypes.html)

+### Component Structure Diagram